zdavatz/Scan2Post/README.md

 5. Software has to be installed for the User.
 6. Software starts when the User logs in.
 7. The User has to be able to quit the application.
+8. When you run the application the first time then the User is asked: "Do you want to add Scan2Post to startup automatically at login?"
+9. If you click the Icon on the top bar, then you can close the Scan2Post application or access the settings, see 4.

 # JSON HTTP(S) Request-File
 ```